|

 say, be used for pet projects such as stadia, arenas or convention

+centers.
 Supporters say the measure would help the state

 attract big projects, such as a much-talked-about $700 million DaimlerChrysler